5 NATIVE AMERICAN FUNDING FACTS

 Fact 1: Free Housing

-Although the BIA has a large budget to serve the 573 federally recognized tribes (a proposed $2.4 billion for 2019), it has been cited as the least effective government agency and the most mismanaged.
+Although the BIA has a large budget to serve the 574 federally recognized tribes (about $2 billion a year), it has been cited as the least effective government agency and the most mismanaged.
 About 68% of BIA funding is directly used in behalf of the tribes, most of it in the form of contracts, grants or compacts involving social services, job training, school facilities, some housing improvement, and other land and management concerns.
 And tribal self-determination and self-governance programs have eclipsed direct services being provided by the BIA and BIE, which is good news.
-Still, 32% of BIA funding goes to operate the Office of Indian Services for disaster relief, child welfare, education, tribal government, reservation roads, general assistance and Indian Self-Determination; the Office of Justice Services for law enforcement, tribal courts and detention facilities on tribal lands; the Office of Trust Services for management of trust lands, assets and resources; and the Office of Field Operations with 12 regional offices and 83 agencies that carry out the BIA’s mission at the tribal level.
-At least 80% of their nearly 7,000 employees are Native or Alaskan Indian.
+Still, 32% of BIA funding goes to operate the Office of Indian Services for disaster relief, child welfare, education, tribal government, reservation roads, general assistance and Indian Self-Determination; the Office of Justice Services for law enforcement, tribal courts and detention facilities on tribal lands; the Office of Trust Services for management of trust lands, assets and resources; and the Office of Field Operations with 4 central offices, 12 regional offices and 83 agencies that carry out the BIA’s mission at the tribal level.
+At least 80% of the 7,000+ employees are Native or Alaskan Indian.

 Fact 2: American Indian Education

 Under the treaties, the federal government promised an education for all Native Americans.
-Some treaties spell out the promise of an education system essentially meaning secondary schools, not a free ride to college.
-As such, the Bureau of Indian Education operates 33 colleges as well as 216 schools and dorms serving 47,000 Native American students.
+Some treaties spell out the promise of an education system — essentially meaning secondary schools, not a free ride to college.
+As such, the Bureau of Indian Education operates 2 colleges and administers grants for 29 tribally-controlled colleges.
+They also operate 169 elementary and secondary schools across 63 reservations and 14 dorms serving approximately 46,000 Native students in 23 states.
 Although the BIE’s mission is to provide quality education opportunities to Indian students, BIE schools are notoriously underfunded and underperforming, with their educational outcomes and graduation rates significantly lower than public schools.

 At the college level, Native American students must compete for scholarships along with other Americans.
-Today more Native American students hope to attend college, but only 17% start college and only 13% have a college degree.
+Today more Native American students hope to attend college, but only 17% start college and only 16% have a college degree, often due to a lack of funding.

 Fact 3: Casino Riches